trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 * Deployments using AWS, HDFS, Azure Storage, and Google Cloud Storage (GCS) are fully supported.
 * Network access from the coordinator and workers to the Delta Lake storage.
-* Access to the Hive metastore service (HMS) of Delta Lake or a separate HMS.
+* Access to the Hive metastore service (HMS) of Delta Lake or a separate HMS, or a Glue metastore.
 * Network access to the HMS from the coordinator and workers.
 Port 9083 is the default port for the Thrift protocol used by the HMS.
 * Data files stored in the Parquet file format.
 These can be configured using